-We hypothesize that the spatial heterogeneity in abundance of wild juvenile lake trout in Lake Champlain was due to differences in prey quantity or quality across the different regions of the Main Lake that draw juveniles from the north and south to the central lake.
+We hypothesized that the spatial heterogeneity in abundance of wild juvenile lake trout in Lake Champlain was due to differences in prey quantity or quality across the different regions of the Main Lake that draw juveniles from the north and south to the central lake.
 Alternatively, lake trout hatched in the north and south could have lower survival than in the central region if prey resources were higher in the central lake.
 However, the lack of variation in lipid concentration among the three regions suggests that lake trout do not experience differences in prey availability across the Main Lake.
 The differential mortality hypothesis remains to be tested.

 Hatchery-reared fish are typically fed a high-ration diet rich in lipids that is reflected in their body composition (Reinitz, 1983).
 Thus, we expected stocked juvenile lake trout would possess a higher MPTLC than their wild counterparts, similar to other stocked species (e.g., Atlantic salmon Salmo salar; Bergstrom, 1989).
 Analysis of lake trout collected from the Ed Weed Fish Culture Station just prior to stocking in November showed that hatchery-reared lake trout had a MPTLC approximately two times higher than wild lake trout of the same size in Lake Champlain.
 However, lipid content of newly stocked lake trout dropped markedly over their first winter to the level of age-1 wild fish in spring, and continued to drop throughout summer until by autumn the stocked juvenile lake trout were lower in MPTLC than wild juvenile lake trout of the same age class, although the stocked fish were longer than wild lake trout.

 The high lipid content of wild juvenile lake trout compared to stocked juvenile lake trout suggests that wild lake trout may be more efficient foragers than stocked fish at the same size range.
 The artificial environment in which stocked fish are raised may not select for traits such as boldness and aggressiveness that are adaptive in natural settings (Brown and Laland, 2002; Brown et al., 2003; Saikkonen et al. 2011).
 In general, hatchery-raised fish post-stocking tend to consume less food and fewer prey types than wild fish, and exhibit reduced ability to switch to new prey types in the wild (e.g., Saikkonen et al., 2011).
+Age-0 stocked fish in Lake Champlain were much less likely to be feeding in November (85% empty stomachs) than wild fish at the same age (18% empty stomachs) or same size (13% empty stomachs, although growth rates of wild and stocked juvenile lake trout were similar; unpublished data).
 Inferior anaerobic capacity and swim performance have also been documented for fish raised in hatcheries (McDonald et al., 1998).
 Hatchery-raised brook trout (Salvelinus fontinalis) also exhibited lower survival rates once released compared to wild fish because of poor foraging ability (Ersbak and Haase, 1983).
 The body of evidence suggests that hatchery-raised salmonids are less efficient foragers than wild fish in a natural lake environment, potentially resulting in lower lipid levels compared to wild fish, as we found in our study.